My Sister’s House

 There is a lovely deck off the living room.
 It faces a beautiful yard, thoughtfully configured.
 While there are no formal “areas,” the setting lends itself to clustering.
 It is big enough to hold a family celebration, but it is also intimate enough for a quiet conversation or a peaceful nap.

-Behind the yard, a city street carries vehicular and pedestrian traffic night and day.
+Behind the yard, a city street carries vehicular and foot traffic night and day.
 Just beyond, the Cross County Parkway ferries cars from the edges of Westchester County.
 Connecting roadways lead to and from New York City and towards the northern suburbs.
 The links continue onward, taking travelers across the Hudson River to New Jersey and beyond, or north into Connecticut.
 You can get there from here if you want.

 The noise from all those vehicles can be overwhelming.
 Soon though, the sound fades into your mind and becomes a canvas for your thoughts.